Abkhazia–Russia relations: Diplomatic ties

 Igor Akhba, the first Abkhazian Ambassador to Russia, presents his Letters of Credence to President Medvedev on 16 January 2009.

 Russia and Abkhazia established diplomatic relations at embassy level on 9 September 2008, when Russian Foreign Minister Sergey Lavrov and Abkhaz Minister of Foreign Affairs Sergei Shamba exchanged notes at the Russian Foreign Ministry in Moscow.

-On 25 September 2008, President Medvedev sign an ukaz appointing the first Russian Ambassador to Abkhazia, Semyon Grigoriyev, who presented his Letters of Credence to Abkhaz President Sergei Bagapsh on 16 December 2008.
+On 25 September 2008, President Medvedev appointed the first Russian Ambassador to Abkhazia, Semyon Grigoriyev, who presented his Letters of Credence to Abkhaz President Sergei Bagapsh on 16 December 2008.
 Igor Akhba, the Plenipotentiary Representative of the President of the Republic of Abkhazia to Russia was appointed by Sergei Bagapsh as Abkhazia's first ambassador to Russia on 14 November 2008.
 Akhba presented his credentials to Russian President Dmitry Medvedev on 16 January 2009.

 Russian Prime Minister Vladimir Putin issued a directive to set up a Russian embassy in Abkhazia in 2009.
 On 1 May 2009, Russia's embassy to Abkhazia was opened in Sukhumi.

 Russia plans on opening up a trade mission in Abkhazia in order to ease access to the local economy for Russian businesses.